spicy-ui/core/README.md

 ## Development and Contributing

-Pull the repo and then install dependencies with `yarn`.
+Pull the repo and then install dependencies with `npm`.

-In the root directory, use `yarn start:storybook` to run Storybook on `localhost:9000`
+In the root directory, use `npm run start:storybook` to run Storybook on `localhost:9000`

 See the `package.json` for other scripts such as `clean`, `test` and `lint`.